 Columbia County Advocacy Sites

-SAFE’s shelter, The Starting Place, provides temporary refuge for adults and their children seeking safety from domestic violence, sexual assault and/or stalking.
+Provides temporary refuge for adults and their children seeking safety from domestic violence, sexual assault and/or stalking.
 On average, SAFE provides refuge for 70-120 people per year.
 The shelter provides dormitory style housing in a confidential location.
-The shelter is first-come, first-served, and a screening must be completed before intake.
-Those seeking assistance can complete or schedule a screening on the phone by calling our 24-hour help line at 503-397-6161 or 866-397-6161 and speaking with an advocate.
+Those seeking assistance can complete or schedule a screening on the phone by calling our 24-hour help line at (866) 397-6161 and speaking with an advocate.